onzfonz/comp227/src/content/4/en/part4a.md

 Before we move into the topic of testing, we will modify the structure of our project to adhere to Node.js best practices.

+The following section will be devoted to walking us through restructuring our project.
-After making the changes to the directory structure of our project, we end up with the following structure:
+By the time we reach the [recap section](#directory-structure-recap), the directory structure of our project will look like this:

 ```bash
 ├── index.js